QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 });
 {% endhighlight %}

 Finally, we're going to collate some stats about the rate at which Wikipedia is being updated.
-We shall keep a count of the number of update events we receive, and we shall calculate how many updates we see every 2 seconds.
+We'll keep a count of the number of update events we receive, and calculate how many updates we see every 2 seconds.
 This will allow us to count the rate of updates which are being made per second.

 First we use the *scan* method provided by Bacon.
 This takes a seed value and an accumulator function, and results in a property.
 A property in Bacon is like an event stream, except that it also contains a current value, which is updated each time an event occurs.
-We shall use the *scan* method to keep a running count of the number of events we have received.
+We'll use the *scan* method to keep a running count of the number of events we have received.

 {% highlight javascript %}
 var updateCount = updateStream.scan(0, function(value) {